Xomiash/Vplayer/README.md

-# Vplayer
+# VPlayer

-Vplayer is a video player for vrchat which is based off MunifiSense Hangout-Player: https://github.com/MunifiSense/Hangout-Player (Mainly used in my worlds) This is only for VRChat and can't be used anywhere else.
+Thank you for choosing VPlayer, is a video player for VRchat which is based off MunifiSense Hangout-Player: https://github.com/MunifiSense/Hangout-Player (Mainly used in my worlds) This is only for VRChat and can't be used anywhere else.

+VPplayer is only for SDK V2 and can not be used with SDK V3 (Udon).

+**PLEASE NOTE VPLAYER WILL BE RE-DONE SOON TO ALLOW MORE FEATURES IN VERSION 2.0**
-Vplayer is a much more simplified version of Hangout-Player and only has the following features:
+##### Vplayer is a much more simplified version of Hangout-Player and only has the following features:

+- Master only control.
+- Toggle allowing others (non-Master) to enter links.
+- Toggle allowing others (non-Master) to control the player.
+- Full set of player control buttons.
+- Local volume slider.
+- separate Music Only Player (No video support).

+##### If you want more features like:

+- Toggle between old (VRCSyncVideo) and new (VRCSyncVideoStream) player.
+- 3D Support.
+- Toggleable screen emission.

+##### And much more please check out MunifiSense Hangout-Player: https://github.com/MunifiSense/Hangout-Player

+##### How To Use:
+Just download the latest release, open it up in Unity and plop the Vplayer prefab down, it should just work.

+No videos are playing?:
+Ensure you YouTube-DL is upto date, this is the cause of 99% of video player issues in Unity.Vplayer is a much more simplified version of Hangout-Player and only has the following features:

 Master only control
 Toggle allowing others (non-Master) to enter links